 Attorney General Cooper and his Consumer Protection Division won $71,000 from 14 gas stations

 as part of a price gouging investigation launched in 2008.

 We Can Help

-If you have a complaint or think you've been treated unfairly by a business, file a complaint
+If you think you've experienced price gouging, file a complaint

 or call toll free within North Carolina at 1-877-5-NO-SCAM.